Hinton's Fohn Festival is a celebration of Canada's multicultural mosaic.

 Our cultural diversity makes this country unique and it’s also a reason to celebrate, which the town of Hinton does on a grand scale with the Fohn Festival.

 Hinton’s festival season kicks off June 30 with its signature event, the Fohn (German for warm winds, rhymes with soon) Festival.
 It’s a two-day multicultural celebration that features live entertainment, crafts, fireworks and food – lots and lots of food.

-In its seventh year, the Fohn Festival begins kicks off with featuring music in Green Square, the centre of the Hills shopping district.
-The 2013 lineup includes several local bands, as well as musicians from Edmonton, Lethbridge, Saskatoon and Grande Prairie including:
+The Fohn Festival begins kicks off with featuring music in Green Square, the centre of the Hills shopping district.
+The lineup usually includes several local bands, as well as musicians from Edmonton, Lethbridge, Saskatoon and Grande Prairie including:

 - Mylia Archambault w/Sage Sunderwald

 - Lauren MacDonald

 - Stone Iris

 To end the evening in style, attendees are treated to a pre-Canada Day fireworks show.

 On July 1, folks can start their Canada Day off right with a pancake breakfast and then take in some of the scheduled entertainment including:

 - Hinton Ukrainian Cultural Society – Vesna